 She finished her career with 1,368 points, good for 12th in program history, and ranks second in school history in assists (515).
 She also ranks among the top five in FSC history in three-pointers made and attempted, and three-point percentage.

-An honorable mention all-SSC selection as a sophomore, Dzikas closed out her Florida Southern career by earning second team all-SSC honors after helping lead the Moccasins to a 24-7 record and an NCAA South Region runner-up finish as a senior.
+An honorable mention All-SSC selection as a sophomore, Dzikas closed out her Florida Southern career by earning second-team All-SSC honors after helping lead the Moccasins to a 24-7 record and an NCAA South Region runner-up finish as a senior.